New staff member has coached on almost every level of football

 New coaching staff impressive in the experience they bring to Storrs.

 The Huskies welcome eight new assistants along with returning offensive line coach Mike Foley

-In 30 seasons coaching in college, Wolthausen has been a part of 18 postseason bowl teams, including seven New Year's bowl games.
-In total, he has been part of 21 postseason appearances during his 34-year coaching career.
-Wolthausen and new UConn head coach Bob Diaco were on the same staff at Eastern Michigan in 2002.
+In 32 seasons coaching in college, Wolthausen has been a part of 19 postseason bowl teams, including seven New Year's bowl games.
+In total, he has been part of 23 postseason appearances during his 36-year coaching career, including UConn's trip to the St. Petersburg Bowl in 2015.

 Wolthausen has been a part of many successful teams at all levels of the game.
 Prior to Purdue, he was the defensive line coach for the Las Vegas Locomotives of the United Football League as the team won the first two UFL championships.